epomatti/azure-ml/README.md

 Copy the template `.auto.tfvars` configuration file:

-> 💡 Prefer a private workspace, or check the public workspace [section](#public-aml-workspace) for more information
+> 💡 Prefer a private workspace when possible, or check the public workspace [section](#public-aml-workspace) for more information

 ```sh
 cp config/template-step1.tfvars .auto.tfvars